 As soon as I gave up (decided to go ahead with radiation), things happened quickly.
 I met with a radiologist at my local hospital.

 Radiation has come a long way since its invention.
 A few decades ago, doctors would radiate a brain tumor using one strong beam, aimed at the tumor.
 This was fairly effective, but caused a lot of damage.
-The beam was so strong that it damaged not only the tumor, but all the healthy tissue leading to it.
-Of course, the radiation beam did not know when/where/how to stop, so it continued to sear through more healthy brain beyond the tumor, creating an exit wound opposite the entry point.
+The beam was so strong it sort of blasted through and did damage not only on entry, but seared straight through a lot of healthy brain to create an exit wound as well.

-Radiation these days goes a step further, utilizing several beams that cross through healthy brain and meet at the cancer.
+Radiation these days goes a step further, utilizing several beams that cross through healthy brain, and meet at the cancer.
 The doctor explained this to me by describing stage lights.
-In short, more of my brain would be slightly radiated but less of it would be incinerated.
+So, more of my brain would be slightly radiated, but less of it would be incinerated.

 Some of you might be wondering about proton radiation.
 This is an even newer type of radiation that is extremely targeted.
 It even has a stopping point (like it will enter to exactly a depth of x.yy cm).
 My understanding is that this is wonderful, life changing technology for certain cancers.
 If someone has a tumor in their throat, for example, the radiologist can stop the radiation before it causes so much damage that a patient can't swallow.
 It is often used in pediatrics, for those poor little bodies.

 It is also used to radiate brain tumors, but I believe it is more often used in secondary brain tumors that are smaller and caught earlier on.